 Please send me a short email to express your interest.

 - PhD studentships, PhD scholarships, PhD funds or PhD sponsorships might be possible,

 - general information for PhD applicants.

 - Big Data drives Big Decisions!
 Business Analytics arms you with the expertise in analysing data and creating knowledge - leading to competitive advantages for business-decisions.
 It equips you with state-of-the art and new emerging skills to solve business transforming challenges.
 General enquiries: firstname.lastname@example.org, programme enquiries: email@example.com

 - Supply Chain Analytics (level M) - Semester 2

-- Management Science is used to solve supply chain (SC) aspects analytically.
-Techniques examine the Supply Chain's underlying transportation network which connects suppliers via transhipment nodes to its demand locations.
-Best locations for warehouses (or transhipment nodes) are determined using quantitative methods.
+- Operational Research/Management Science is used to solve supply chain (SC) aspects analytically.
+Mathematical programming techniques examine the Supply Chain's underlying transportation network which connects suppliers via transshipment nodes to its demand locations.
+Best locations for warehouses (or transshipment nodes) are determined using quantitative methods.
 Decision Science is used for in rational decision making under uncertainty.
-For instance optimal inventory levels are determined for warehouses and manufacturing.
+For instance optimal inventory levels are determined for warehouses and manufacturing using mathematical models.
 All kinds of business activities are optimised to give businesses a competitive advantage by maximising profit and minimising costs.

 - Module catalogue (MANM304)

 - Book recommendation: Introduction to Management Science: Modelling, Optimisation and Probability

 - Introduction to Management Science - Semester 1

 - Methods and tools are used to tackle challenges occurring in the business and industrial environment.
 The obtained results are used for qualified decision making.
 This is an Applied Mathematics course.